Martin Indyk

-Martin Sean Indyk (born July 1, 1951) is an American diplomat and foreign relations analyst with expertise in the Middle East.
-He was a distinguished fellow in International Diplomacy and later executive vice president at the Brookings Institution in Washington, D.C from 2001-2018.
-He took leave from the Brookings Institution to serve as the U.S. Special Envoy for Israeli–Palestinian Negotiations from 2013 to 2014.
-He is currently a distinguished fellow at the Council on Foreign Relations.
+Martin Sean Indyk (July 1, 1951 – July 25, 2024) was an Australian-American diplomat and foreign relations analyst with expertise in the Middle East.

+Indyk was a distinguished fellow in International Diplomacy and later executive vice president at the Brookings Institution in Washington, D.C. from 2001 to 2018.

-Indyk served twice as United States ambassador to Israel and also as Assistant Secretary of State for Near East Affairs during the Clinton Administration.
+Indyk served twice as United States Ambassador to Israel (1995–1997; 2000–2001) and also as Assistant Secretary of State for Near East Affairs during the Clinton Administration.

-Biography
+Background

 Martin Indyk was born in 1951 in London, United Kingdom, to a Jewish family who had immigrated from Poland.
 His family moved to Australia, where he was raised, growing up in the Sydney suburb of Castlecrag.
 His older brother is the Australian academic and publisher Ivor Indyk.

-He graduated from the University of Sydney in 1972.
-During the 1973 Yom Kippur War, Indyk spent time volunteering in a kibbutz in southern Israel, an experience he has called "a defining moment in my life."
-He stated he had even considered immigrating to Israel at the time.
+Indyk graduated from the University of Sydney in 1972 with a Bachelor of Economics.
+He then moved to Israel to take postgraduate courses at the Hebrew University of Jerusalem.
+While was living in Jerusalem preparing for university courses, the Yom Kippur War broke out, and Indyk spent the rest of the war volunteering on kibbutz Alumim in southern Israel, an experience he called "a defining moment in my life."
+Indyk stated that he had even considered immigrating to Israel at the time.
 He returned to graduate school and received a PhD in international relations from the Australian National University in 1977.
-He married Jill Collier, with whom he had two children, Sarah and Jacob.
-They have divorced.

-Indyk immigrated to the United States by 1982 and started work with a lobbying group in Washington, DC.
-He became a naturalized U.S. citizen in 1993 a week before joining the United States National Security Council.
-Indyk is a Reform Jew.
+Indyk immigrated to the United States in 1982 and started work with a lobbying group in Washington, D.C.
+He became a naturalized U.S. citizen in 1993, a week before joining the National Security Council.
+Indyk was a Reform Jew.

+Indyk married Jill Collier, with whom he had two children, Sarah and Jacob.
+They later divorced.
+In 2013, he married Gahl Hodges Burt, a former aide to Henry Kissinger and a White House social secretary during the Ronald Reagan administration.